Soldiers

 Guidance has been published, which should make it much clearer to work out whether your conviction in a military court (whether a summary hearing or court martial) is considered to be criminal or disciplinary and how it will affect an application for settlement or citizenship.

-You should read the guidance at this link carefully.
+You should read the guidance on GOV.UK HM forces – criminality: caseworker guidance carefully.

 If you are still unsure about your conviction, then you should speak to your chain of command (platoon officer or OC, discipline clerk or RAWO).

-*Attributable to Armed Forces Service.
-One of the requirements to be eligible for any grant of leave on medical discharge with less than four years’ Service is that your injury or condition has to have been assessed as being attributable to s ervice.
 If your medical documents (FMed 133 or 19) do not state this, then you can also try to make a claim through the Armed Forces Compensation Scheme (AFCS).
 If you are given compensation under the AFCS following medical discharge, then UKVI will accept this as evidence that the injury was attributable to Service.
-More information about the AFCS can be found here.
-Soldiers discharged due to non-freezing cold injuries (NFCI) have successfully claimed compensation under this scheme.
+More information about the AFCS can be found at GOV.UK Armed Forces Compensation Scheme (AFCS).

 Unfortunately, there is no longer discretion within the Armed Forces rules for leave to be granted if your injury or condition is not attributable to your Service, however, the Home Office have agreed to a flexible approach on a case-by-case basis.
-Any such application should be made on form FLR(AF) and will be considered ‘outside the rules’.
+Any such application will be considered ‘outside the rules’ on a 10 year route to settlement.

 Your eligibility to remain here is likely to depend on your personal circumstances e.g. if you have any British children, the time you have served for and lived in the UK for, the prognosis of the injury/condition and the situation in your home country with regards to continued treatment.
-Download this table, which gives some indication of the likelihood of success depending on the injury and length of time served.
+See this table to assist consideration of HMAF ‘medically discharged’ cases, which gives some indication of the likelihood of success depending on the injury and length of time served.
 You will need to submit a covering letter with full details.
 Please contact the F&C team who can provide further information.

 Although each case is different, it is not usually within our remit to provide individual assistance to soldiers who are discharging with less than four years’ Service.
 These cases can require a lot of complex casework and may require a Level 3 caseworker if the application is refused.
 If you contact us we can give you some general advice and can refer you to an immigration advisor.